ngblaylock/bootstrap-extensions/11ty-site/container-max-widths.md

 </div>
 ```

 The issue with this method is that the layout shifts significantly across the `md`, `lg`, `xl`, and `xxl` breakpoints, potentially disrupting the user experience.
+It is also painful to write and maintain.

 Another workaround is to apply an inline style to force a specific max-width.
 However, this requires hardcoding values and managing breakpoints manually, which can be difficult to maintain.